Qirvo/qirvo-plugin-sdk/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](https://github.com/ultracoolbru/qirvo-plugin-sdk/blob/main/CONTRIBUTING.md) for details.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ## 📄 License

-MIT License - see [LICENSE](https://github.com/ultracoolbru/qirvo-plugin-sdk/blob/main/LICENSE) file for details.
+GNU License - see [LICENSE](https://github.com/Qirvo/qirvo-weather-plugin/blob/main/LICENSE) file for details.

 ## 🆘 Support